-This month is Mental Health Awareness for Adults & Children.
+May is Mental Health Awareness month for Adults & Children.
 We have many great supplements (mostly for adults and a few for children) that can help alleviate stress and anxiety.
 Here's a list of the most popular.

 - Relora is a proprietary blend of two herbs: Phellodendron amurense (P. amurense), and magnolia.
 Both plants are native to China and Japan.
 The bark of the magnolia tree contains magnolol and honokiol, two compounds shown to have anti-anxiety properties, as well as the ability to reduce allergic reaction and asthma.
 Phellodendron has been shown to help in lowering both blood sugar and blood pressure as well as anti-inflammatory benefits.
 From http://www.nationalnutrition.ca/herb_articles_Relora.aspx

 - Rhodiola (Rhodiola rosea) is indigenous to the Arctic and Alpine regions of Europe, Asia and America and has long been used as a tonic by many cultures, including the Ancient Greeks.
 Rhodiola is generally known as an "adaptogen," a term which refers to any agent possessing the ability to support the body's natural capacity to adapt to life's changing conditions.
 From https://www.nowfoods.com/supplements/rhodiola-500-mg-veg-capsules

 Holy basil functions as an adaptogen, enhancing the body's natural response to physical and emotional stress.
 Adaptogenic herbs do not alter mood, but rather, they help the body function optimally during times of stress.
 Multiple scientific studies examining this property of Ocimum sanctum have found that supplementation with various extracts of holy basil decrease stress hormone levels, corticosterone in particular.
 From http://www.medicinehunter.com/holy-basil